 Washington DC is a major tourist attraction year round.
-During the summer expect very hot and humid temperatures with lots of vacationing families.
-DC has a large Fourth of July event with fireworks on the National Mall.
-During the fall, temperatures are probably at their bests with the weather being sunny and in the 50’s-60’s.
+During the summer, expect very hot and humid temperatures with lots of vacationing families.
+DC has a large Fourth of July event with fireworks at the National Mall.
+During the fall, temperatures are probably at their best with the weather being sunny and in the 50’s-60’s.
 The fall has some great events too, like the National Book Festival.
 The spring is probably when peak crowds arrive due to the cherry blossoms blooming.
-The National Cherry Blossom festival takes place sometime in March or April depending on how the weather affects the trees.
+The National Cherry Blossom festival takes place sometime in March or April, depending on how the weather affects the trees.

 What’s good to know about Washington DC?

 Transportation around DC is incredibly easy with the Metro.
 The Metro offers a variety of stops around the District, including stops near the major attractions.
 Most of the major attractions in DC are located along the National Mall.